Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

 - Augmented syntax for Markdown
 - Interactive

-The **Scenario Management** of Taipy is a powerful tool to manage your scenarios and pipelines.
-A scenario is your business problem with initial parameters.
+The **Scenario Management** of Taipy is a powerful tool to manage scenarios of business probelem and pipelines.
 The implementation of **Taipy Core** is intuitve and easy.
 It will allow you to:
 - Keep track of your KPI, data, scenarios, pipelines, etc.
 - Have smart scheduling in your Python code
 - Simplify industrialisation of Python code